Actions to Prevent Distracted Driving and Reduce Accidents

 The Alarming Reality of Distracted Driving

 In Saskatchewan, distracted driving is the foremost cause of collisions.
 Over a span of five years, from 2013 to 2017, an average of 6,012 collisions resulting from distracted driving occurred annually in the province.
 Furthermore, it remains a significant factor in accidents leading to injuries or fatalities.
-In those same five years, an average of 33 lives were lost, and 1,137 people sustained injuries each year due to distracted driving incidents in Saskatchewan.
-These statistics highlight the pressing need for increased awareness and prevention efforts surrounding this dangerous behaviour on the roads.

 The proliferation of technology has undoubtedly contributed to the rise of distracted driving.
 With the increasing use of smartphones and in-car infotainment systems, drivers are more tempted than ever to engage in activities that divert their attention from the road.
 It is crucial for drivers to recognize the dangers of these technological distractions and take steps to mitigate them.